muhammad-usama-sardar/risks-of-mlkem/draft-usama-tls-risks-of-mlkem.md

 # Implementation-Facing Negative Cases
 {: #sec-impl-negative-cases }

-The analysis above is not an implementation test suite and does not replace protocol conformance testing.
+The formal analysis above is not an implementation test suite and does not replace protocol conformance testing.
 However, a short set of negative cases can help implementers check that the intended hybrid binding property is reflected in their APIs, transcript